 A difficulty arises at this point: three months take place between the fertilization and the development of consciousness activities in the brain of the baby.
 How is consciousness connected to the body during all the time?
 We need a link whatever it is, that the Bardo Thödöl traces to the fertilizing intercourse, while explaining it by the love of the parents.
 However this does not explain rape pregnancies, where love is not involved.
 We saw another solution in chapter V-7: the attachment of consciousness to the brain would be by the activity of primitive nervous centres which produce no consciousness activity.
 Such centres start to operate as soon as the 6th week, in the same time than the heart.
 In fact the attachment would be gradual, first purely emotional (vision of the parents) and then it would become more material when the first unconscious nervous centres start to operate, until the third month where the brain can start producing experiences of consciousness.
 And the consciousness would experience this three months process as a single «nib», this meaning as an unique consciousness event.
 An event which would last several months in the physical world seems instantaneous to the consciousness.
 Just as a night of sleep looks like an unique event.
 So that there is no sense at asking what the consciousness does during this time.

-As seen in the third part on metaphysics, and especially in the chapter III-5, consciousness feels an universe as «real» when it receives information on it, when the two logical self-generation processes communicate.
+(Permalink) As seen in the third part on metaphysics, and especially in the chapter III-5, consciousness feels an universe as «real» when it receives information on it, when the two logical self-generation processes communicate.

 This can provide a very simple and general definition of the incarnation: when consciousness establishes a communication link with an universe.
 The incarnation, it is when two logical self-generation processes communicate.
 In one way, the consciousness perceives the universe, and feels it as «existing».
-In the other way, the consciousness can act on the universe, what we call having spiritual powers.
+In the other way, the consciousness can act on the universe, what we call having spiritual powers (see chapter III-5: the dissolution of consciousness).
 From the point of view of the logical self-generation theory, as well as from the point of view of the Bardo Thödöl, that this universe is «material» or «spiritual» does not bring any fundamental difference: they are both «reincarnations».
 There are however some important technical differences: in a spiritual world, consciousness perceives directly the elements of the experience of consciousness that it contains (images, sounds...), while in a material world it needs sensory organs and a brain to interpret the world made of particles.
 In the other way, consciousness should be able to act easily on the spiritual world, under the form of «magical powers».
 But in the material world, acting on the logical self-generation process of matter is much more difficult, making such powers much more rare.

 Added in February 2017:

-The IANDS has probably become the largest NDE study organization, growing both in size and in activity.
+(Permalink) The IANDS has probably become the largest NDE study organization, growing both in size and in activity.
 One of the most recent studies (February 2016) is about the negative NDEs.
-The accumulation of testimonies now allow to study them with more finesse.
+The accumulation of testimonies now allows to study them with more finesse.
 To summarize the article, there are basically four types of negative NDEs:

 -Similar to positive, but the person finds the experience unpleasant (the most numerous cases).